DiffMesh: A Motion-aware Diffusion Framework for Human Mesh Recovery from Videos: Mathematical Proof and More Experiments

-Following the same setting as previous video-based methods such as VIBE \cite{kocabas2020vibe}, TCMR \cite{tcmr}, and MPS-Net \cite{MPS-Net}, the number of input frames is set to be 16.
+Following the same setting as previous video-based methods such as VIBE \cite{kocabas2020vibe}, TCMR \cite{tcmr}, and MPS-Net \cite{MPS-Net}, the number of input frames $f$ is set to be 16.
 To further investigate the impact of the number of input frames, we conduct experiments on the 3DPW dataset given the different number of input frames.
-The results are shown in Fig. \ref{tab:supp_frame} (the training detail in Section 4.3 of the main paper).
-With the increase in the number of input frames, all the performances (MPJPE, PA-MPJPE, MPVPE, and ACC-ERR) can be improved.
-Due to the successive motion decoding step over frames of our DDT, the motion smoothness and temporal consistency have been enhanced greatly compared with other many-to-many approaches (the ACC-ERR of VIBE \cite{kocabas2020vibe} is 25.4).
-Hence the ACC-ERR can be decreased slightly when increasing the number of input frames.
+The results are shown in Table. \ref{tab:supp_frame}.

+In general, the performance can be improved (lower MPJPE, PA-MPJPE, MPVPE, and ACC-ERR) when the number of input frames $f$ is increased.
+Specifically, when maintaining the total number of steps $N$ at 30 and varying $f$ from 8 to 16 to 24, the improvements are notable.
+In our ablation study, the lowest MPVE, MPJPE, and ACC-ERR are achieved when $f=32$ with total steps of 40.

+To strike an optimal balance between efficiency and performance, it's crucial to seek improved results with a reduced total number of steps $N$.
+For instance, when $f=16$, the optimal $N$ is determined to be 30, demonstrating comparable results to $N=40$ at a faster processing speed.
+Similarly, for $f=24$, the optimal $N$ is identified as 30 based on the results.